onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 - title: the hyper bull case for digital ID & Internet 2.0, the ultimate product? ultimate social system

 The most important developments this century are AI & CI

+The most important diffusion model/architecture diffuses knowledge in populations optimally for them to thrive

 collective intelligence - If Anyone Builds It, Everyone Thrives